-Balarama and Krishna were originally conceived in the womb of Devaki, wife of Vasudeva (who was a half-sister of Kansa, the evil ruler of Vrishni).
-Kansa was fixated on killing all the children of Devaki because of a prediction that he would die at the hands of her eighth son.
-As a result, Kansa imprisoned Vasudeva and Devaki and killed all of their first six children.
+Balarama and Krishna were originally conceived in the womb of Devaki, wife of Vasudeva (a half-sister of Kansa, the evil ruler of Vrishni).
+Kansa was fixated on killing Devaki’s children because of a prediction that he would die at the hands of her eighth son.
+As a result, Kansa imprisoned Vasudeva and Devaki and killed their first six children.
 However, Lord Vishnu is said to have intervened at the birth of the seventh and the eighth child.

 Lord Vishnu implanted two of his hairs: one black and one white, into Devaki’s womb, in which the black one was Lord Krishna and the white one was that of Lord Balarama.
 When Kansa sensed the birth of the divine 7th child of Devaki, Lord Vishnu transferred the 7th offspring to the womb of Rohini, a woman who had desired to have children.
 Rohini then gave birth to the fairer child Balarama.
 He was born under Shraavana nakshatra on the Shravana Purnima.
 The birth of Lord Krishna is another interesting legend.